Thanksgiving Rituals To Teach Gratitude

 "If we want to be happy, and to raise happy kids, we need to practice gratitude — deliberately, and consistently, or we may end up feeling more entitled than appreciative.
 When we feel entitled, we often stew about unfulfilled expectations.
 Disappointment is not a happiness habit.
 Gratitude is." - Christine Carter

 Thanksgiving will be celebrated in the United States next week, kicking off a month of holiday frenzy that includes Hanukka and the Winter Solstice and culminates finally, for most Americans, in Christmas.
 The busyness and consumer focus often leave both children and parents feeling overwhelmed and unsatisfied, focused on acquiring more things but never feeling like it is enough, aching for a different experience of the holidays.

 But there is another way.
 You can give your children a meaningful, joyous and peaceful holiday season.
-You can celebrate the new year feeling more connected as a family.
+You can celebrate the start of the new year feeling more connected as a family.
 Mommy meltdowns and going into debt are completely optional.

-- Look for books on gratitude at the library and (used) on Amazon and read one every day with your child.
+- Look for books on gratitude at the library and online (used) and read them with your child.
 Talk about what gratitude means and what you're grateful for.

-- Take a photo or two every week of something beautiful that you appreciate, share it with your kids, and talk about appreciation.
+- Appreciation photos - Take a photo or two every week of something beautiful that you appreciate, share it with your kids, and talk about why you appreciate it.

 - Make a blessing tree and post it on the wall.
 On Thanksgiving, everyone writes things they're grateful for on construction paper leaves and tapes them to the tree.
 If you save this and add to it every year, it will become an heirloom, as the children grow and the family constellation changes.
 You can also do this as a Blessing Book and keep adding pages.